ramblingsofadev/docs/application-builders.md

 }
 ```

-Now, let's define a component that allows us to add routes.
+Next, let's define a component to let us add routes.

 ```php
 use Aphiria\Api\Application;